samthebest/dump/sams-scala-tutorial/platonic-programming.md

 # Introduction

 Platonic Programming (PP) is the future.
+An alternative name for PP could be "Complexity Minimising Programming".

-Practically PP is quite simple to apply, but the motivating theory assumes ~some~ a lot of acedemic background.
+Practically PP is quite simple to apply, but the motivating theory assumes ~some~ a lot of acedemic background particularly within computation, complexity and information theory.

 Scala programmers can feel free to skip to the final section where we give some simple to follow rules that are derived from the theoretical acedemic sections.

+I have placed the "Princples of PP" section above the motivating, theoretical and defining sections.
+Therefore it is highly recommended you read this section last (but I put it first for easier reference, once you have read the other sections).

 ## Hell Is Other Peoples Code